skx/critical/README.md

 The other obvious missing feature is support for the `upvalue` command, which means we're always a little at risk of scope-related issues.

-Adding `upvalue` would be possible, but adding list-processing would be more work than I'd prefer to carry out at this time.
+Adding `upvalue` would be possible, but adding list-processing would be more work than I'd prefer to carry out at this time - see #19 for details of what would be required to implement this support.

 ## Testing

-Our code has near 100% test-coverage, which you can exercise via the standard golang facilities:
+Our code has 100% test-coverage, which you can exercise via the standard golang facilities:

 ```sh
 $ go test ./...